-- Discard the record The entire record is discarded when this property is empty. - Do not use this property for searching When this property is empty, it is ignored in matching for database keys.
+- Do not use this property for searching When this property is empty, it is ignored in matching for database keys.
 This requires that you have defined multiple properties for matching.
 If not (and this is the only key-matching property), this record will not match any existing data. - Search for null value The property is used for searching, and matches records with a null or empty value.